dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 :::warning Use native packages or a virtual environment to avoid overriding dbt Core

 One of the benefits of the dbt Cloud CLI is that there is no need to manage Python environments.
-We provide this Python package for users who are using the Cloud CLI in place of dbt Core for easy compatibility with existing environments.
+We provide this Python package for users who are using the dbt Cloud CLI in place of dbt Core for easy compatibility with existing environments.

 Installing this package will override any dbt Core installation in the current Python environment.
 Avoid this by using the native install experience and configuring your PATH, or by creating a new virtual environment.